 A transcript of proceedings to be delivered within two (2) hours from receipt of the order.

 A draft unedited transcript produced by a certified realtime reporter as a byproduct of realtime to be delivered electronically during proceedings or immediately following receipt of the order.

 |One feed, 1$3.05 per page; two-to-four feeds, $2.10 per page; five or more feeds, $1.50 per page.|

 *Each court may adopt a schedule of transcript fee rates subject to the maximum rates established by the Judicial Conference.

-1A realtime "feed" is the electronic data flow from the court reporter to the computer of each person or party ordering and receiving the realtime transcription in the courtroom.
+1A realtime "feed" is the electronic data flow from the court reporter to the computer of each person or party ordering and receiving the realtime transcription.